SDWebImage/libde265-Xcode/README.md

 ## Usage

+This library support HEVC(H.265) decoding.
+Check the [libde265's official site](https://www.libde265.org/) for more detail information.

 Use libde265 as you would normally, this is just a repo that adds an Xcode proj.

 ## License

-libde265 is available under the BSD-3 license.
-See [the LICENSE file](https://github.com/webmproject/libde265/blob/master/COPYING) for more info.
+libde265 is available under the GNU Lesser General Public License.
+See [the LICENSE file](https://github.com/strukturag/libde265/blob/master/COPYING) for more info.